 ALFRED GEORGE LUDLOW: from Dover to Australia via Steventon (and back)

 Alfred George Ludlow was born in Dover, Kent, in June 1888, son of Edwin (a railway guard) and Elizabeth (nee Hillier) Ludlow – at the time Alfred had at least seven older brothers and one older sister (Edith Maud), and there were at least two more sons and a daughter (Dorothy) born after Alfred.
 The family were still living in Clarendon Street, Dover, in 1901, but by 1910 Alfred had moved in with his uncle, aunt, three children and another boarder in Peckham: Uncle George Cruse was a bookseller’s assistant at a wholesale newsagent and publisher; Aunt Alice (nee Hillier) was nearly 20 years younger than her sister Elizabeth.

-In December 1910 Alfred joined the Territorial Army’s 9th London Regiment: his attestation showed that he had previously been (a cadet?) in The Buffs (the Royal East Kent Regiment), and was a clerk at what might be read as Harrods Ltd (C House):
+In December 1910 Alfred joined the Territorial Army’s 9th London Regiment: his Attestation showed that he had previously been in the Youth Battalion of The Buffs (the Royal East Kent Regiment), and was a clerk at what might be read as Harrods Ltd (C House):

 Also in 1911, Ada West - born in December 1889 in Storrington, West Sussex - was working as a book keeper at the family General Store in Cobham High Street, Surrey, run by her mother (Martha) and brother (Ernest).
 An older brother, Allen was running another grocer’s shop in Cobham with his wife Edith Maud (nee Ludlow) as sub-postmistress.
 Allen was also Parish Clerk, Verger & Sacristan at St Andrew’s Church, and a member of the Church Council 1913 -19.